 We're patriotic.
 The Postal Service employs nearly 73,000 military veterans, making it one of the largest employers of veterans in the country.

-The Postal Service has also issued more than 140 stamps honoring the nation’s military history, including the Service Cross Medals stamps.
+The Postal Service has also issued more than 140 stamps honoring the nation’s military history, including the Service Cross Medals Forever stamps, and Medal of Honor Forever stamps honoring recipients who served in World War II, the Korean War and the Vietnam War.

 The Postal Service uses data not only to ensure its operations run smoothly, but also to help businesses make better use of the mail.
 Its mission is to provide the right information to the right people in real time using advanced technology.